go-bootstrap/go-bootstrap/README.md

 15. [github.com/tylerb/graceful](https://github.com/tylerb/graceful) is chosen to enable graceful shutdown.

-16. [github.com/rnubel/pgmgr](https://github.com/rnubel/pgmgr) is chosen as the database migration and management tool.
+16. [github.com/rnubel/pgmgr](https://github.com/rnubel/pgmgr) is chosen as the database migration and management tool for PostgreSQL.

+17. [github.com/mattes/migrate](https://github.com/mattes/migrate) is chosen as the database migration and management tool for MySQL.

-17. [github.com/Sirupsen/logrus](https://github.com/Sirupsen/logrus) is chosen as the logging library.
+18. [github.com/Sirupsen/logrus](https://github.com/Sirupsen/logrus) is chosen as the logging library.

-18. [github.com/spf13/viper](https://github.com/spf13/viper) is chosen to manage application config.
+19. [github.com/spf13/viper](https://github.com/spf13/viper) is chosen to manage application config.